Living Standard — Last Updated 1 October 2025

 attribute initialized to true, and the source

-attribute initialized to invoker.
+attribute initialized to source.

 If continue is false, then return.

-Set invoker's active interest target to target.
+Set source's active interest target to target.

-Set target's active interest source to invoker.
+Set target's active interest source to source.

-element is target.
+-associated element is

 Let continue be the result of firing an